snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

          the inference starts from the head object.
 This function finds the objects of type `INPUT_TYPE` which are connected to the target object of type `HEAD_TYPE`.
 If we don't define `filter`, by default it returns all objects connected to `HEAD_TYPE`.
-The filter is useful for the `JointTraining` when we go over all global objects and generate all contained object that serve as examples for the basic classifiers involved in the `JoinTraining`.
+The filter is useful for the `JointTraining` when we go over all global objects and generate all contained objects that serve as examples for the basic classifiers involved in the `JoinTraining`.
 It is possible that we do not want to use all possible candidates but some of them, for example when we have a way to filter the negative candidates, this can come in the filter.